a113ssa/a113ssa/README.md

 <p align="right"><img src="https://github.com/a113ssa/a113ssa/blob/87e5c7e637a5aa329369c811c24582c954f989a7/OIG%20(16).jpeg" width="300px" height="300px" align="right"/></p>
 <p align="left"><p align="center"><b>Hi there 👋 </b></p> I'm a back-end developer specializing in Ruby on Rails framework and AWS cloud infrastructure (using IaC with CDK and CloudFormation).
-But I have found that I love learning about Data Science and Machine Learning and I am actively learning the necessary Python tools and areas of mathematics that help me achieve my goal of moving from backend development to Data Science. <br><br><br>
+But I have found that I love learning about Data Science and Machine Learning and I am actively learning the necessary Python tools and areas of mathematics that help me achieve my goal of moving from backend development to Machine Learning. <br><br><br>

 Welcome to my <b>Learning Blog</b>: <a href="https://a113ssa.github.io/" rel="button"><img src="https://github.com/a113ssa/a113ssa.github.io/blob/main/images/logo.png?raw=true" width="50px" height="50px" align="center"/></a> <i>(Click on Robot)</i></p>